Jeromeschmidt/LendingClubLoanData/README.md

 | Neural Network | 0.04266935586929321 | 0.9847416281700134 |

 ## Results:
-Since our Neural Network outperformed our tree based ML algorithms(~98.6% vs ~76.4%), a neural network would be the most effective approach for this dataset.
+Since our Neural Network outperformed our tree based ML algorithms(~98.8% vs ~76.4%), a neural network would be the most effective approach for this dataset.
 Also, the neural network classified specific graded where the ML methods only classified high vs low grade loans.

+Further improvements and things to look at:

+Different model structure
+Try SGD optimizer